Search ongoing for 3rd suspect in cop trial witness slaying

 Brown testified in the trial of Amber Guyger, who was sentenced last week after being convicted of murder in the shooting of Botham Jean.

-Prosecutors say Guyger mistook Jean’s apartment for her own and believed he was an intruder.
+Guyger said that she mistook Jean’s apartment for her own and believed he was an intruder.

 Sign up for Daily Newsletters